-Travelling to the UK, Channel Islands or France with your caravan can at times be difficult.
+Travelling to the UK, Channel Islands or France with your caravan, motorhome or campervan means you will need to plan ahead!
 The following page will give you helpful advice and information to help you plan your ferry trip with your caravan or trailer.

 Taking your Caravan to Jersey

 Condor Ferries can book your caravan travel direct to Jersey, and upon doing so will advise you that an entry permit is required.

 Please contact States of Jersey Tourism 01534 448800 or make your reservations through the campsites below and they

 Rozel Camping Park:

 At present, Motorhomes travelling from the UK or Europe will need to plan ahead when going to Guernsey.
 Motorhome owners will need to pre-arrange a permit which can be acquired and organised by campsites on the Island.
 Unfortunately, Condor Ferries is unable to provide you with a permit, however if you get in touch with one of the Guernsey Campsites listed below they will be able to supply you with an entry permit.
 Please do contact our reservations team on 0345 609 1024 to arrange transport of your Motorhome to Guernsey.